denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 prints a log and another that trades stocks and another that replies with a confirmation.

-The new generation of printing telegraphs was programmed in this way using removable storage media, similar to the way player pianos were programmed to play music by means of music rolls.
-Just as perforated music rolls decoupled music making from its live performance, programmable media decoupled inscription from transmission.
-In both cases one could strike keys now, only to feel the effects of their impact later.
-Programmable media conserved the logic of desired effects for later execution.
-Decoupled from its human sources, that logic could then be compressed and optimized for speed and efficiency.
-Prepared ticker tape and punch cards were fed into the mechanism for transmission at rates far exceeding the possibilities of hand-operated Morse telegraphy.
+Just as perforated music could be used to displace the act of performance in time, programmable media deferred the act of inscription.
+Writers also became de facto programmers.
+One could strike a key in the present, only to feel the effects of its impact later, at a remote location.
+Decoupled from its human sources, inscription could be compressed and optimized for speed and efficiency.
+Electromechanical readers could ingest prepared ticker tape and punch cards at rates far exceeding the possibilities of hand-operated Morse telegraphy.

 Besides encoding language, the Baudot schema left space for several special control characters.
-The character space of the language could was therefore expanded further by switching the receiving mechanism into a special control mode in which every combination of five bits represented an individual control character, instead of a letter.
-In this manner, human content and machine control became intertwined and began to occupy the same spectrum of communication.
+The "character space" of an existing alphabet was therefore expanded further by switching the receiving mechanism into a special control mode in which every combination of five bits represented an individual control character, instead of a letter.
+In this manner, human content and machine control intertwined to occupy the same spectrum of communication.

 By the 1930s devices variously known as printer telegraphs, teletypewriters, and teletypes displaced Morse code telegraphy as the dominant mode of commercial communication.
 A 1932 U.S. Bureau of Labor Statistics report estimated a more than 50 percent drop in Morse code operators between 1915 and 1931.
-Morse operators referred to teletypists on the sending side as “punchers” and those on the receiving side as “printer men.”[32]
-The printer men responsible for assembling pages from ticker tape were called “pasters” and sometimes, derisively, as “paperhangers.”[33]
-Teletype technology automated this entire process, rendering punchers, pasters, and paperhangers obsolete.
+Morse operators referred to teletypists on the sending side as “punchers” and those on the receiving side as “printer men.”[^16] The printer men responsible for assembling pages from ticker tape were called “pasters” and sometimes, derisively, as “paperhangers.”[^17] Teletype technology automated this entire process, rendering punchers, pasters, and paperhangers obsolete.
 Operators could enter printed characters directly into the machine, using a keyboard similar to the typewriter, which, by that time, was widely